-4.2.2 Although SOMO does not have a formal, written delegation of authority or a list of signatories for certain documents, we found that all contracts and sales invoices were signed and authorized by one of five members of SOMO's senior management.
-We noted that all contracts were approved by the Minister of Oil, or in exceptional cases by the Deputy Minister of Oil.
+Although SOMO does not have a formal, written delegation of authority or a list of signatories for certain documents, we found that all contracts and sales invoices were signed and authorized by one of eight members of SOMO's senior management.
+We noted that all contracts were approved by the Iraqi Minister of Oil, or in exceptional cases by his Deputy.

-We were informed by the CPA Senior Advisor that he undertakes a review of invoices issued and sales contracts signed.
-These reviews are not documented.
+We were informed by the CPA Senior Advisor that he undertook a review of sales invoices issued and contracts signed.
+These reviews were not documented.

-- 4.2.3 For all export sales of petroleum and for our sample of export sales of petroleum products, we found that all the quantity and price per the invoice agreed to the other documents included in section 4.1.3 above. - 4.2.4 For all export sales of petroleum and for our sample of export sales of petroleum products, we found that the price per invoice agreed to the Official Selling Price recalculated using PLATTS publications.
+- 4.2.3 For all export sales of petroleum and for our sample of export sales of petroleum products, we found that the quantity and price per the invoice agreed to the other documents included in section 4.1.3 above. - For all export sales of petroleum and for our sample of export sales of petroleum products, we found that the price per invoice agreed to the Official Selling Price recalculated using PLATTS publications.

-We also found that for export sales of residual fuel oil, a substantial discount is offered on the PLATTS prices, to entice purchasers to collect the fuel oil within Iraq and to ensure that the production of refined products is not interrupted.
+We also found that for export sales of residual fuel oil, a substantial discount is offered on the PLATTS prices, to entice purchasers to collect the residual fuel oil within Iraq and to ensure that the production of refined oil products is not interrupted.
 Additionally, we found that prices and discounts were published for monthly periods for all customers.
 These were dependent upon a mixture of security issues, forms of transportation and distances, and an assessment of the quality of the product.
 It was additionally noted that the Minister of Oil approved all prices and discounts.